hedzr/pools/README.md

 ### 3. Work-pool

-Work-pool is just like jobs scehduler but using a generator to feed the tasks.
+Work-pool is just like jobs scheduler but using a generator to feed the tasks.
 For example:

 ```go